altayeb1980/HotelDeals/README.md

 Type docker ps to make sure the container up and running

-Create a folder in your machine with name Expedia and let's assume this folder located in c:\
+Create a folder in your machine with name expedia and let's assume this folder located in c:\

-C:\mkdir Expedia
+C:\mkdir expedia

-cd Expedia
+cd expedia

-C:\> Expedia >
+C:\>expedia>

 Clone the project by type git clone https://github.com/altayeb1980/HotelDeals.git